rootflo/aws-transcribe-redact/README.md

 ### Possible improvements:

-1. Make reduction optional using parameters.
+1. Make redaction optional using parameters.
-2. Making queue distributed using redis, rabbitmq or equivalent.
+2. Making queue distributed using Redis, rabbitmq or equivalent.

 ## Contact
 For questions or support, vishnu@rootflo.ai